open-dash/smartthings-api-smartapp/smartapps/opendash/open-dash.src/README.md

 If Using Open-Dash Core Server (meteor)
 * Open My Smartapps and the Open-Dash SmartApp in IDE
 * Click on App Settings in upper right
-* Enable OAUTH and note Client ID and Client Secret
+* Make sure OAUTH section is Enabled and note Client ID and Client Secret
 * Enter "http://localhost:3000/auth/smartthings" in the Redirect URL box
 * Start Open-Dash Meteor Server, visit localhost:3000 and login
 * Go to Settings page, enter Client ID and Client Secret for SmartApp